Skip to content

 3a.
 Generating REST Test Scripts

-Inside the REST request explorer, double-click on the Get_Session function to open up the request:
+Inside the REST request explorer, double-click the Get_Session function to open the request:

 tutorial_web_services_pic31

-Click on the Send button to send the sample request.
-Once that has succeeded, you will see the Record button appear to the right:
+Click the Send button to send the sample request.
+Once it has succeeded, you will see the Record button appear to the right:

 tutorial_web_services_pic32

-Click that button and the request will get added to the list of recorded steps:
+Click that button, and the request will be added to the list of recorded steps:

 tutorial_web_services_pic33

-Now open up the Get_Book request and follow the same procedure:
+Now open the Get_Book request and follow the same procedure:

-1. Click on the Send button to execute the request
+1. Click the Send button to execute the request.

-2. Click on the Record button to record the action as a script step
+2. Click the Record button to record the action as a script step.

 clip0115

 If you select the overall array response[14] and click the main Verify button next to the Record button, the system will automatically add a verification step that verifies all of the values.
-To try this, click the Verify button.
-This will add a bold verification step to the recorded script:
+To try this, click the Verify button, which will add a bold verification step to the recorded script:

 clip0116